 People often ask me how I found my freelance writing gigs.
 In almost all cases – they found me.
 Once I’d built up a successful little blog and a social media following, people began to notice me.
 People started getting in touch asking me to write for them, and slowly I built up a portfolio of work that I could use to show clients and negotiate better rates.

 There are sites like Upwork, oDesk, and Fiverr which you can use to find freelance writing gigs.
 But I don’t think you should!
 For one thing, those sites usually take an unfair cut of your earnings – sometimes up to 20%.
 And for another, the pay is usually insulting low. $5 to write a 500 word article?
 Um… no thanks!
-People hiring freelancers to do a job do so because they can’t do that job themselves – you have a skill set they don’t have and for that reason you should be paid fairly.
+People hiring freelancers for a job do so because they can’t do that job themselves – you have a skill set they don’t have and for that reason you should be paid fairly.
 So say no to crappy pay – even when you’re starting out.

 A better way to find freelance work is to simply pitch to editors.
 Joining communities of travel bloggers, like the Lonely Planet Pathfinders, can be a good way to get an “in”, or you can just do some research and find publications that would be a good fit for your writing style.
 Come up with a great idea, get some really solid examples of your best writing online, and pitch to editors.
 Then pitch again and again – and develop a thick skin, because this industry is full of rejection!

 Quick word of advice.
-If you’re planning on advertising on your blog in any way, you need to be self hosted.
+If you’re planning on advertising on your blog in any way, you need to be self-hosted.
 If you’re running your blog through wordpress.com, the free version of WordPress that does everything for you, then you can’t advertise in any form except their internal Adwords system (which is ugly and doesn’t pay out much, in my experience).
 I learnt this the hard way and had my blog totally shut down a few years ago – nearly losing everything I’d ever written.

 So go self hosted!
 You get more control anyway and you can monetise your blog however you want.
 These are the three things you’ll need: